Make Your Kid a Millionaire: Roth IRA for Kids

 How Small Contributions Over Time Make an Impact

 So, considering Johnny’s initial contribution of $300 at age 7 and a yearly contribution of $300 until 60, he’ll net $171,721!
-You’ve also introduced him to a lifestyle that you know will pay even better dividends as time goes on.
+Not only that, you’ve introduced him to a lifestyle that you know will pay even better dividends as time goes on.

-Check out our nifty Roth IRA calculator to see the results of your potential return on investment!
+Check out our awesome Roth IRA calculator to check out the results of your own potential return on investment!

 As you can tell, a Roth IRA could quickly replace your trust fund for your child.
 Because of its unique tax structure and compounding returns, it’s an obvious choice to make for your family as soon as humanly possible.
 Further, imagine the one-two financial punch of a Roth IRA and a trust fund.
 Your child could achieve FI with simple planning and a small relative investment.